Ellen Wheeler

 Ellen Jayne Wheeler (born October 9, 1961 in Glendale, California) is an American actress, director and producer.
-Her work, on camera and behind it, has been primarily in American daytime drama.
+Her work, both on screen and in production, has been primarily in American daytime drama.

 Early life and career

 Wheeler's parents both had a background in theater and entertainment; her father was an assistant director at MGM, while her mother was an actress.
 She was raised Mormon, and attended Brigham Young University to study acting.
-In a 1985 interview, Wheeler said she didn't approve of smoking, drinking or premarital sex.

 Wheeler has appeared in several soap operas, including Another World and All My Children.
 In 1986, she won the Daytime Emmy Award for Outstanding Younger Actress in a Drama Series for her work as twins Marley and Vicky Love Hudson on Another World.
 In 1988, she won another Daytime Emmy for Outstanding Supporting Actress in a Drama Series for her work as Cindy Parker Chandler on All My Children.
 Wheeler's character was one of the first characters with AIDS on daytime television.
 Wheeler also made a memorable guest appearance as Phyllis Wicke in the 1991 primetime revival of the gothic soap opera Dark Shadows.

 In 1996, she starred in the Star Trek: Deep Space Nine episode, "The Quickening".

 In 1998, she briefly reprised the role of Marley on Another World.
 Rather than have the same actress play the role of both twins, the show made the decision to have Wheeler, the first actress to play the twins, portray Marley, and have actress Jensen Buchanan continue to play Vicky; their differences in appearance (other than a considerable height and build difference which were never addressed) were explained by plastic surgery after Marley was disfigured in a fire.

 Wheeler was once married to her Another World costar, Tom Eplin.
 They were married during the time that their characters Vicky/Marley and Jake were involved.